2025 Omaha mayoral election

 The 2025 Omaha mayoral election was held on May 13, 2025, to elect the mayor of Omaha, Nebraska.
 A primary election was held on April 1, in which the two highest-placing candidates advanced to the general election on May 13.
 Municipal elections in Omaha are officially nonpartisan.

-Incumbent Republican mayor Jean Stothert ran for re-election to what would have been a record fourth term in office, but was defeated by Democrat John Ewing Jr. Ewing became the first elected African American mayor of Omaha, and the first Democratic mayor to be elected since 2009.
+Incumbent Republican mayor Jean Stothert ran for re-election to what would have been a record fourth term in office, but was defeated by Democrat John Ewing.
+Ewing became the first elected African American mayor of Omaha, and the first Democratic mayor to be elected since 2009.

 Background

 Incumbent mayor, Republican Jean Stothert was re-elected in 2021 after defeating R.J.
 Neary by a margin of 29.62%.
 The last mayor affiliated with the Democratic Party to be elected was Jim Suttle in 2009.

 The filing deadline to appear on the ballot was February 28, 2025.